mongoq/wt/README.md

 Use wt (change wt command name to a short name that fits your server i.e. **brutus** -> **bt**).

-Example commands to run on a server:
+Example commands to run on your server:

 **wt ping pong.de**